Dog Dry Heaving With No Other Symptoms (Here’s Why)

 The gagging sound, the retching motion, and the failure to bring anything up can be alarming.
 Even if your dog seems fine otherwise, this sign should never be ignored.

-We outline the possible causes of a dog’s dry heaving with no other symptoms, what you can do at home, and when to seek veterinary help.
+We outline the possible causes of a dog’s dry heaving with no other symptoms, what you can do, and when to seek veterinary care.

 Because dry heaving can be an early warning of conditions that escalate quickly, it’s important to pay attention even if no other symptoms are present.